 "The fur industry looks increasingly antiquated and desperate as it stands by the confinement of wild animals in tiny cages, and the suffering and misery that fur production entails.
 With cities like San Francisco taking a stand against this cruelty, it’s time for those still peddling fur to look to the future, which is decidedly fur-free."

-Not everyone, however, is thrilled with the upcoming ban.
+Not everyone, however, was thrilled with the ban.

 Jim Lazarus of the San Francisco Chamber of Commerce, said they had hoped to convince Tang to give businesses more time and gradually phase in the legislation, such as by first banning mink coats and then, in a few years, accessories.
 The ban, he said, will have a major impact on small boutique shops.

 "It’s a changing world," Lazarus told the San Francisco Examiner.
 But he said "the question is what time do you give your local businesses to comply and not go out of business?"

 San Francisco joins two other California cities, West Hollywood and Berkeley, which already ban fur sales.